angrybacon/doomsday-wiki/markdown/chapters/ddft/brainstorm.md

 ## Preamble

-Brainstorm is one of the most powerful spells available in the Legacy format at this time.
+:card[Brainstorm] is one of the most powerful spells available in the Legacy format at this time.
 There have been numerous articles written on this *seemingly innocuous at first glance* one mana cantrip.
-We'll assume you know the basics of casting Brainstorm, and instead focus on the specifics of using it as a part of, or to initiate, your doomsday piles.
-In many cases it can be used as any other cantrip, but it has unique applications to Doomsday piles, allowing you to swap cards in hand for cards in the pile.
+We'll assume you know the basics of casting Brainstorm, and instead focus on the specifics of using it as a part of &mdash; or to initiate &mdash; your Doomsday piles.
+In many cases it can be used as any other cantrip, but it has unique applications to Doomsday piles by allowing you to swap cards in hand for cards in the pile.

 One of the more difficult things of playing Doomsday Storm combo is recognizing situations where you have the resources to win.
 Beginning players often start